lkulowski/LSTM_encoder_decoder/README.md

  <em> <font size = "4"> The LSTM encoder-decoder allows us to make sequence-to-sequence predictions.
 The LSTM encoder summarizes the information from an the input sequence in an encoded state.
 The LSTM decoder takes the encoded state and uses it to produce an output sequence.  </font> </em>
 </p>

 The LSTM encoder-decoder consists of two LSTMs.
 The first LSTM, or the encoder, processes an input sequence and generates an encoded state.
-The encoded state summarizes the informaiton in the input sequence.
+The encoded state summarizes the information in the input sequence.
 The second LSTM, or the decoder, uses the encoded state to produce an output sequence.
 Note that the input and output sequences can have different lengths.

 In this project, we will build a LSTM encoder-decoder to make sequence-to-sequence predictions for time series data.
 For illustrative purposes, we will apply our model to a synthetic time series dataset.
-In [Section 2](#2-preparing-the-time-series-dataset), we will prepare the synthetic time series dataset to input into our LSTM encoder decoder.
+In [Section 2](#2-preparing-the-time-series-dataset), we will prepare the synthetic time series dataset to input into our LSTM encoder-decoder.
 In [Section 3](#3-build-the-lstm-encoder-decoder-using-pytorch), we will build the LSTM encoder-decoder using PyTorch.
 In [Section 4](#4-train-the-model-and-make-predictions), we will train the model and use it to make predictions.
 Finally, in [Section 5](#5-evaluate-lstm-encoder-decoder-on-train-and-test-datasets), we will evaluate our model on the train and test datasets.

 ## 2 Preparing the Time Series Dataset